tyrell/control-things-from-the-internet/README.md

 1. http://www.instructables.com/id/Javascript-robotics-and-browser-based-Arduino-cont/ - This tutorial was the starting point for my experiment.
 I replaced the dependency on Socket.io with Pubnub.
 Instead of having to run a node server to host HTML, I hosted the UI in Firebase.
 This decouples my UI from the device drivers.
 2. Pubnub - https://www.pubnub.com
 3. Firebase - https://www.firebase.com
+4. Resin.io - https://resin.io/ They have operationalised deployments in a way I find really interesting.

 ## License